txpipe/cip25-search-engine/README.md

 skaffold run
 ```

-After the scaffold pipeline finishes, you should be able to see the K8s resources for the each fo the required components.
+After the scaffold pipeline finishes, you should be able to see the K8s resources for each of the required components.

 TIP: if you share your k8s cluster with other projects, we recommend using the `--namespace` option in the _Skaffold_ command to put all of the resources under a custom namespace.